Chung Woo-taik: Minister of Oceans and Fisheries (2001)

-In Opposition (2001-2005)
+In opposition (2001–2005)

 In 2004, the National Assembly voted for the impeachment of Roh Moo-hyun following his remarks that supporting the then de facto ruling Uri Party.
 Despite the strong boycott of the Uri Party, 193 MPs from the 3 oppositions (GNP, MDP and ALDE) voted in favour of the impeachment, and Chung was one of them (only Lee Nak-yon and Kim Chong-hoh voted against).
 The event, however, provoked a widespread anger among the people, which let the Uri Party to win the majority (152 out of 300 seats) at the 2004 election.
 The ALDE only secured 4 seats; Chung was also defeated by Kim Jong-ryul.
 Following the defeat, he withdrew from the ALDE on 28 May, just 2 days before the beginning of the 17th National Assembly.

-Governor of North Chungcheong (2006-2010)
+Governor of North Chungcheong (2006–2010)

 On 21 September 2005, Chung joined the Grand National Party (GNP).
 It was reported that he was preparing to run for North Chungcheong governorship at the 2006 local elections.

 On 16 April 2006, Chung won GNP preselection, defeating Han Dae-soo and Kim Jin-ho.
 He was elected, achieving an overwhelming victory amid the high popularity of the party.

-During his governorship, North Chungcheong attracted the highest manufacturing investment in South Korea, which is about 21,575,100,000,000 won (≒ ￡13,345,028,604).
+During his governorship, North Chungcheong attracted the highest manufacturing investment in South Korea, which is about 21,575,100,000,000 won (£13,345,028,604).
 Chungju, one of the main city of the province, successfully hosted the 2013 World Rowing Championships.
 He also organised the North Chungcheong Provincial Performing Arts Company, as well as corporate mecenat movements.

 His tenure was, however, also faced public criticisms for budget wastes.
 Several projects i.e. China World, which was supposed to be built in Jecheon or Cheongwon, was cancelled.
 Cheongju International Airport aviation MRO project, which he promoted during his tenure, was ended up with permanent cancellation after Asiana Airlines officially abandoned it on 29 August 2016.
 The Democratic Party criticised him for being "hasty" about the project.

 On 20 April 2010, Chung launched his bid for re-election at the 2010 election.
 Although he was leading at opinion polling, he finally lost to Lee Si-jong.
-His defeat was attributed to factors such as the amendment of Sejong City by the Lee Myung-bak government.
+His defeat was attributed to factors such as the amendment of Sejong by the Lee Myung-bak government.

-Return to the National Assembly (2012-2016)
+Return to the National Assembly (2012–2016)

 In the 2012 election, Chung contested as the Saenuri candidate for Sangdang and defeated Hong Jae-hyung, the then incumbent MP for the constituency and the Deputy Speaker of the National Assembly, making him to return as an MP after 2004.
 On 4 May, he made an announcement to run for the Saenuri leadership election on 15 May.
 He came to the 4th (11.5%) and lost to Hwang Woo-yea, but instead was elected one of the vice presidents.